 Lars Peter Hansen

-David Rockefeller Distinguished Service Professor in Economics, Statistics & the College, University of Chicago
+David Rockefeller Distinguished Service Professor in Economics, Statistics, Booth School of Business & the College, University of Chicago

 Lars Peter Hansen is a leading expert in economic dynamics who works at the forefront of economic thinking and modeling, drawing approaches from macroeconomics, finance, and statistics.
 He is a recipient of the 2013 Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel.